JAQuent/BrainMasks/get_MNI_from_cifti.md

 |   0 |   0 |   2 |  -72 |
 |   0 |   0 |   0 |    1 |

-Now, we need to add a column of 1 (no idea actually why) and transpose the matrix.
+We need to add a column of 1s (no idea actually why) and transpose the matrix.

 ``` r
 VoxelIndicesIJK_t <- t(cbind(VoxelIndicesIJK, 1))